tl-its-umich-edu/spanish-placement-exam/README.md

 # SPECIAL TASKS

-## Adjust the last retrieved date
+## Adjust the last test date

+The format of the last test date timestmap is ISO8601 compatible.
+It need not contain a T.  The time zone of the time stamp can be specified with an offset (or a trailing Z for UTC).
+If no time zone is provided the time stamp is assumed to be in UTC.
+Note the test finished time stamp in the database is stored in UTC so if the time needs to be overridden the time stamp

-In rare circumstances it may be necessary to reset the last queried date used by SPE.
+In rare circumstances it may be necessary to reset the last test time stamp used by SPE.
 The simplest approach is to create a new environment variable for a deployment configuration with the required time stamp.
-The variable name is: **getgrades_gradedaftertime** and value should be a valid time stamp value in the format **2017-04-01 18:00:00**.
-The application should then re-deploy and use this value for the next run.
-After the application runs it is important to delete that environment variable and have the application re-deploy again.
-The value of the environment variable rules, os if it is not deleted that same value will be used every time the application runs.
+The variable name is: **getgrades_gradedaftertime** and value should be a valid time stamp value in the format specified above.
+The application should then re-deploy and use this value for the next run.  *After the application runs it is important to delete that environment variable and have the application re-deploy again.*  If the environment variable exists its value will always be the one used by SPE and tests will be reprocessed.